Perfect 3-Day Madrid Itinerary for First-Time Visitors

 Final Thought

-Three days in Madrid is like meeting a new friend who has layers.
-You start with the basics — plazas and palaces — but then you feel the city in its quieter moments: a sunshine patch in Retiro, the echo of footsteps in an art museum gallery, a tiny café just around that corner.
+Three days in Madrid is like getting to know a new friend who has a lot of layers.
+You start with the basics, like plazas and palaces, but then you feel the city in its quieter moments: a sunny spot in Retiro, the sound of footsteps in an art museum gallery, or a tiny café just around the corner.

-And if you wander with a bit of curiosity and plenty of appetite — you’ll leave planning your next visit before you even board the flight home.
+And if you walk around with a little curiosity and a lot of hunger, you’ll be planning your next trip before you even get on the plane home.